Professional Development

 Teaching Artists

-The Creative Advantage Summer Institute is open to teaching artists, educators, administrators, community members, and anyone invested in providing equitable arts education for all students in Seattle Public Schools.
+The Creative Advantage Institute is open to teaching artists, educators, administrators, community members, and anyone invested in providing equitable arts education for all students in Seattle Public Schools.

-The Creative Advantage invests in artists and educators thru ongoing professional learning opportunities that deepen qualities of practice and foster community.
-This includes an annual Learning Series and Summer Arts Partner Institute.
+The Creative Advantage invests in artists and educators through ongoing professional learning opportunities that deepen qualities of practice and foster community.
+This includes an annual Learning Series and Arts Partner Institute.
 Emerging to established teaching artists, teachers, administrators, and youth development workers are invited to participate in these trainings presented in partnership with Seattle Art Museum.

 Check out additional professional development opportunities offered by local and national partners: